josephmontes/VAA/README.md

 ## PLAYER SPOTLIGHT
 ### Max Muncy & Kyle Schwarber
-  - Seeing these 2 names took me by surprise at first because their batter profiles contrast with most of the hitters on this list
+  - Seeing these 2 names on this list took me by surprise at first because their batter profiles contrast with most of the hitters on this list
   - However, the ability to hit this more effective type of 4-Seam Fastball may be what separates them from other 3 True Outcome guys like Joey Gallo & Miguel Sanó (who we actually see on the following list below)
     - Note that both of their wOBA values when 'g_fb'=1 are decreasing each season **and** the pitch's average height above the zone ('inches') is doubling each season
       - Schwarber: wOBA: *.474 -> .409 -> .311* inches: *.106 -> .369 -> .674*